govindthange/dapp-studio/README.md

-# dapp-kit
+# dapp-studio
-The DApp-Kit is an open-source collection of independent modules, libraries, classes, and code snippets for implementing decentralized applications.
+The `DApp Studio` is a collection of standalone libraries, utility classes, UI components, and code snippets for implementing decentralized applications.